nodejs/dev-policy/README.md

 Node.js implements a number of default values and assumed behaviors.
 Some of these may be intended for module and application developers to take advantage of while others may not.
 As a general rule, if a given default value or assumed behavior is *documented* within the end-user API documentation, it should be considered part of the public API.
 When modifying such defaults, Collaborators should use their best judgement to determine whether any given change is "technically backwards incompatible but in practice should not be".

-APIs and default behaviors in the Node.js Core Library, Application Binary Interface, Dependencies and NAN must not change within LTS Releases unless the change is required to address a critical security update.
+APIs and default behaviors in the Node.js Core Library, Application Binary Interface, Dependencies and binary abstractions must not change within LTS Releases unless the change is required to address a critical security update.

 ### Platform Stability

-The Platforms supported by the Node.js project are generally divided in four distinct categories: *Primary*, *Secondary*, *Experimental* and *Deprecated*.
+The Platforms supported by the Node.js project are generally divided into four distinct categories: *Primary*, *Secondary*, *Experimental* and *Deprecated*.

 *Primary* Platforms consist of those supported in LTS Releases.
 These are the Platforms on which Node.js must not break and for which subsequent LTS Releases must be fully operational with no regressions.